Start talking about healthy teen relationships before dating even begins.

 We start talking to our kids about relationships when they’re young, because showing respect and kindness is important at any age.
 As teens move toward dating and romantic relationships, these conversations may start to change and take on a different meaning.

 It is best to try to talk to your teens about these topics before they start dating.
-You can ask them things such as, “What are you looking for in a relationship?” or “How would you like to be treated?”
-It is important to point out what is not healthy in a relationship—someone who makes you feel unsafe or tries to change or control things about you.
+You can ask them things such as, “What are you looking for in a boyfriend/girlfriend/friend?” or “How would you like to be treated?”
+It is important to point out what is not healthy in a relationship — someone who makes you feel unsafe or tries to change or control things about you.
 Television shows or media posts can be great openings for conversations.

 In this day and age, we also know teens are often active and having relationships — romantic or not — on social media.
 It’s important to monitor your teen’s activity online as well in real life.
 Be sure that you talk to your teen about appropriate interactions online as well as offline.
 Make sure they know to reach out to you if they feel bullied or unsafe with any sort of online or texting communication.